believe-that-23/NodeJS_MongoDB-Questions/lecture_18/Q1/problem/ProblemStatement.md

 ## Title: Grunt Task Runner Challenge

 ### Introduction:
-In this coding challenge, you will be tasked with correcting a misconfigured Gruntfile for a web development project.
-Grunt is a widely used JavaScript task runner that automates various development tasks.
-In this challenge, you will focus on fixing a Gruntfile that is supposed to minify CSS and JavaScript files but is currently not functioning as intended.m
+In this coding challenge, your objective is to rectify a misconfigured Gruntfile in a web development project.
+The Gruntfile is meant to minify CSS and JavaScript files, but it is currently not operating as intended.

 ### Objectives: